muhammad-akbrrr/gold-rush-smartcontract/README.md

 ## Reward Calculation

-This section explains the reward calculation logic used in the Gold Rush betting system.
-The system uses a **weight-based model** combined with a **self-claim mechanism** to optimize on-chain operations, especially when there are thousands of bets per round.
+The Gold Rush betting system uses a **weight-based model** combined with a **self-claim mechanism** to efficiently distribute rewards after each round ends.

 ### Concept

-Each bet has a **weight** that represents its contribution to the total reward pool.
+Each bet has a **weight** that represents its contribution to the reward pool.
-The weight is influenced by:
+Weight depends on:

-1. **Bet Amount**: Larger bets contribute more.
+1. **Bet Amount** — Larger bets contribute more.
-2. **Bet Type Factor**: Bets on `PercentageChange` may carry a higher factor than simple `Up/Down` bets.
+2. **Bet Type Factor** — Bets on `PercentageChange` may carry a higher factor than simple `Up/Down` bets.
-3. **Time Factor**: Bets placed earlier in the round may carry a higher weight than bets placed near the end of the round.
+3. **Time Factor** — Bets placed earlier in the round may carry a higher weight than bets placed near the end of the round.

-The general formula for a bet's weight:
+**General formula for a bet's weight:**

 $$
 \text{weight} = \text{amount} \times \text{side\_factor} \times \text{time\_factor}